freedaun/you-need-python-stub/README.md

 # you-need-python-stub

-No you don't need python, mostly, but for installers and scripts to be sent to third parties, you might need it.
-You don't want to expose anyone to shell hackery.
-So this is a .bat file that serves as a bootloader for a Python script, if Python can be found.
+No you don't need python, mostly, but for installers and scripts to be sent to third parties, you want a smooth way to run a Python script.
+This is a .bat file that serves as a bootloader for a Python script, if Python can be found.
 If not, it will prompt to install Python.
 If Python contains pip imports, it will prompt to install them if they are missing.
+Otherwise, as all conditions for the code to run have been met, it will simply run the Python code.

 The script makes an effort to maintain line-numbers, such that when there is a Python error, the error message will refer to the correct line.